chauvuha/ode-solver/outline.md

 <details>
 <summary><strong>Discussion</strong></summary>

-We are creating our own data set using methods from [torchdiffeq](https://github.com/rtqichen/torchdiffeq), and trained our PINN with these specifically generated data sets.
+We are creating our own data set, with methods provided by <a href="https://github.com/rtqichen/torchdiffeq/blob/master/README.md"><i>torchdiffeq</i></a>, and trained our PINN with these specifically generated data set.
-We implemented this PINN network to train three different types of differential equations, based on [these tests](https://github.com/rtqichen/torchdiffeq).
+We are implementing this PINN network to train three different data sets, corresponding to three different types of differential equations, based on <a href="https://github.com/rtqichen/torchdiffeq">these tests</a>.
-We will create graphs to visualize how well our neural network’s predictions align with the ground truth during training.
+We will also create a graph visualization to show how well our neural network’s predictions align with the ground truth solutions of the differential equation during the training process.
-After training, we’ll generate new data and test each model's accuracy.
+After training these Neural Networks, we will again generate another set of data by similar methods, and test each of these three networks on their accuracy.
-We expect our hand-built model to perform worse due to limited data and less optimization, but it will give insight into the tradeoffs.
-We also compare the accuracy of all three NNs and analyze why one may perform better than the others.
+We will compare our base type differential equation to the literature results, expecting to perform less accurately due to less data.
+We will also compare the accuracy between each type of NN, and decipher the potential reasons that one does better or worse.
-In the future, we aim to generalize these networks to solve more diverse equations.
+In the future, we would spend more time to figure out how to generalize our neural network to more types of equations.

 </details>